BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Conclusions

 In conclusion, we presented a method for learning INRs of scenes with unknown or poorly known camera poses while achieving learning rates in minutes.
 BAA-NGP, therefore, is a solution for addressing accelerated learning of INR models in unstructured settings.
 Our evaluations over several benchmark datasets, including multi-view object-centric scenes as well as frontal-camera video sequences of unbounded scenes, show that it is either comparable or outperforms state-of-the-art techniques such as BARF and COLMAP-based methods where camera poses are not known or are known imprecisely, and where training would otherwise take hours.
-Thus, this approach opens learning INRs for a broad set of real-world scenarios and applications ranging from virtual and augmented reality to robotics and automation, where time and unstructured image capture is vital.
+Thus, this approach opens learning INRs for a broad set of real-world scenarios and applications ranging from virtual and augmented reality to robotics and automation, where time and unstructured image capture are vital.

 One observation is that when our rendering baseline iNGP leads to suboptimal results, the corresponding results of BAA-NGP will also be influenced.
-In the future, we plan to improve iNGP with smarter ray sampling and 3D point contraction methods, which we found affected the performance of iNGP on unbounded scenes like LLFF data.
+In the future, we plan to improve this technique and integrate BAA-NGP into robotic systems to provide fast and accurate environment modeling for real-time applications.